 Pick a blade of grass that is fairly soft.
 Stretch it and guide it between the thumbs on their outsides.
 When stretched, it should be closer to the “front” than the “back” and almost touch the lips when you put them against your thumbs (below the knuckles).
 Blow air between the thumbs and if you get a sound, you’re doing it right.
 Otherwise, you can try to tighten the straw or move it around a bit.
 Good luck!

 Shape your hands so that it is airtight.
 Keep a small hole in between the thumbs and when you are happy with the result, put your lips on your knuckle and blow.
 If you do it right, it will be a sound and you can play different “tones”.
 During a week-long hike, some manage to do this!

 Drink as a reindeer

 Tired of walking and still looking for the first reindeer?
 If you walk by a creek in the mountains and the water is pure enough to drink I usually do this with my group.
 With or without my pack I go down on all four and start drinking water from the river.
 Usually one or two find it fun and do the same.
 Tell them that you drink like a reindeer and invite them to do the same.
 Some end up doing something that looks like a push-up and some just stand and look at you guys doing it.

-If you have a nice stream of water where you can walk on both sides and you have couple of cups in bright colors you can have a race.
+If you find a nice stream where you can walk on both sides and you have a couple of cups in bright colours you can have a race.
 But them in the creek and have someone waiting for them downstream.
 Perfect during short breaks while you wait for someone or while having a Swedish fika outdoors.

 Playing with fire